 - Certification – The responsible party is the party to whom the grant of certification is issued.
 The importer can rely on the foreign manufacturer for obtaining a certificate (grant of certification).
 The FCC may request samples for certified equipment for FCC inspection.
 If compliance issues arise, the grantee will be required to address those, or the grant may be subject to revocation or withdrawal of the equipment authorization.
 Withdrawal would result in the item not being able to be imported, marketed, or sold in the United States.

 The equipment cannot be imported into the United States.
 Options to remedy this situation are to return the equipment to the originating port, or obtain a proper equipment authorization.
-While the application for authorization is being processed, the imported equipment may be placed in a bonded warehouse, or moved to a duty free zone.
+In some cases, equipment may be placed in a bonded warehouse, or moved to a duty free zone while the application for authorization is being processed.
 After a proper equipment authorization has been obtained, the equipment can be imported.

 The rules do not distinguish devices being imported for business or personal use and not for sale.
 The products must comply with the FCC requirements, unless subject to one of the exceptions identified as conditions (3) through (8) in FAQ 1.